alghanykennedy/Vanilla-Traceability-App-Development/README.md

 ### 7. Track Screen
 Allowing users to monitor and track the movements, location, or status of an object or entity in real-time.

-### 8. Address Screen
+### 8. Map Address Screen
-Allows the user to select an address.
+Allows the user to see map or location in real-time and select an address.

 ### 9. Consultation Screen
 Where all the messages between two people are displayed.